-Caveat: If you have changed prior years' data, you must add a c (YEAR), Line (X) was changed from (A) to (B) because (ge.
-Use the following format: "For Disciplinary Actions - Public Pro perty Enter the number of persons referred for disciplinary act the following categories.
-Do not include disciplinary actions that were strictly for If the disciplinary action is the result of an arrest, please school policy violations. · Crime Number of persons referred for Disciplinary Action 2018 2019 2020 a.
-Weapons: carrying, possessing, etc. 0 0 0 b.
-Drug abuse violations 0 0 0 c.
-Liquor law violations 0 0 0 Please Note: Do NOT include drunkenness or driving under the influence in liqu or law violations.
-Caveat: If you have changed prior years' data, you must add a c (YEAR), Line (X) was changed from (A) to (B) because (je.
-Use the following format: "For
+a.
+Weapons: carrying, possessing, etc. 0 0 0

+b.
+Drug abuse violations 0 0 0

+c.
+Liquor law violations 0 0 0

+Please Note: Do NOT include drunkenness or driving under the influe ence in liquor law violations.

+Caveat: If you have changed prior years' data, you must add a caveat explaining (B) because (REASON)." the change.
+Use the following format: "F or (YEAR), Line (X) was changed from (A) to

+Infounded Crimes